capitalch/trace/tracking.md

 select "autoRefNo", sum("amount") as "amount" from cte1
     where "amount" <> 0
         group by "autoRefNo"

+* Find out duplicates in AccOpBal table set search_path to demounit1;
+    select * from (
+      SELECT id,
+      ROW_NUMBER() OVER(PARTITION BY "accId", "finYearId", "branchId" ORDER BY id asc) AS "noOfTimes" FROM "AccOpBal"
+    ) dups
+    where
+    dups."noOfTimes" > 1

 set search_path to demounit1;
 select h."id" as "tranHeaderId", "autoRefNo", "userRefNo", h."remarks" as "commonRemarks",